liusong1222/AngelSlim/README_en.md

 ### 1. Offline Inference

-If you need to load a quantized model via `transformers`, set the `deploy_backend: huggingface` in the `model` configuration before quantizing the model, or manually modify the `ignored_layers` field in the `config.json` file located in the quantized model output directory to `ignore`.
+If you need to load a quantized model via `transformers`, please set the `deploy_backend: huggingface` in the `global` configuration before quantizing the model, or manually modify the `ignored_layers` field in the `config.json` file located in the quantized model output directory to `ignore`.

 To test offline inference with a quantized model loaded via `transformers`, run the following command: